 As with every job or career nowadays, bartending is slowly becoming more regulated – employers, often due to worries over insurance, are increasingly likely to require some mandatory bartending school training or state-provided permit from you even before you set foot behind their bar.
 But the notion that you must have special training, a state certificate, or some form of bartender’s license before you can work the stick is incorrect.

 The truth is, there is no nationally-recognised bartender license in the U.S. It does not exist.
-What do exist are various state-sponsored or suggested server programs designed to ensure you receive the minimum training required so that you are aware of and compliant with the responsible serving of alcohol.
+What do exist are various state-sponsored or suggested server programs designed to ensure you receive the minimum training required to be aware of and compliant with the responsible serving of alcohol.
 Are they mandatory for you to start work?
 It varies from state to state, county to county and sometimes city to city.
-Occasionally there may be no state-level compulsory training, but some counties or cities within that state may require mandatory certification.
+Occasionally, there may be no state-level compulsory training, but some counties or cities within that state may require mandatory certification.